 Post-Ceremony Portraits: The church typically allows for 30 minutes of formal photos inside the Nave after the ceremony ends.
 This is the perfect time to get those classic family shots at the altar.

-The Stone Exterior
+The Exterior Stone Facade

-The Cloister Garden
+The Memorial Garden

-The Neighborhood
+The Surrounding Neighborhood

 Receptions at the Parish Hall